autocrossblog/autocrossblog_astro/src/content/post/2024/2024-02-03-autocross-trophies.md

 One season had some form of stickers that you could get for trophies.

-{% picture 2024/February/AutocrossTrophies/AutocrossTrophies-1.jpg --alt Autocross Picture Frame Trophies  %}
+<Image
+  src="/src/assets/images/2024/February/AutocrossTrophies/AutocrossTrophies-1.jpg"
+  alt="Autocross Picture Frame Trophies" title="Autocross Picture Frame Trophies" width={600}
+  height={400}
+  layout="responsive"
+/>

+<Image
+  src="/src/assets/images/2024/February/AutocrossTrophies/AutocrossTrophies-2.jpg"
+  alt="Autocross Glass Trophies "
-{% picture 2024/February/AutocrossTrophies/AutocrossTrophies-2.jpg --alt Autocross Glass Trophies  %}
+  title="Autocross Glass Trophies "
+  width={600}
+  height={400}
+  layout="responsive"
+/>

 Now, year end trophies, that's where it is really at.
 In the past some of the coolest ones I received were: